 The signals I am referring to are what we’ve labeled “human signals” and they just mean the many communication signals that humans send and read that are not the actual words delivered.

-In our customer experience advisory and customer service training, we’ve found this understanding of how humans are wired to interact with one another is essential to being successful on different customer service channels.
+In our customer service training, we’ve found this understanding of how humans are wired to interact with one another is essential to being successful on different customer service channels.

 Here’s the deal.
 We are wired for the savanna to some degree.
 We still have cave person brains.
 We’re designed to detect lack or attack, scarcity or threat.
 We’re wired to read other people — to read their body language, their tone of voice, their facial expressions — mostly so we can determine if they are a threat or not.